Kahler-Einstein metrics with edge singularities: Linear analysis

 This last proposition sets the stage for the more detailed study of the regularity of functions in these domains.
-In this subsection we first briefly recall Donaldson's estimates, which provide a characterization of $\Dom_w^{0,\gamma}(L)$, and then state the corresponding results for $\Dom_e^{0,\gamma}(L)$, with the proofs deferred to the next subsection.
-We also describe some auxiliary regularity properties of elements in the edge domain which will be useful later.
+In this subsection we first recall Donaldson's estimates, which characterize $\Dom_w^{0,\gamma}(L)$, and then state the corresponding results for $\Dom_e^{0,\gamma}(L)$, with the proofs deferred to the next subsection.
+We include some auxiliary regularity results which are used later.